tbconroy/tbconroy.github.io/_posts/2019-01-02-implementing-a-priority-queue-using-heapsort-in-ruby.md

 ## Inserting Values

 In heapsort the latest value is inserted in the next open leaf node going left to right.
-For example if 3 is inserted into the following:
+For example if `3` is inserted into the following heap:

 ```
     1